MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-when-creating-an-incoming-email.md

 > An error occurred while creating the incoming email \<Email Subject> in Microsoft Dynamics 365 for the mailbox \<Mailbox Name>.

-If you select **View Details** in the alert, you'll see one of the followoing error codes:
+If you select **View Details** in the alert, you see one of the following error codes:

 > Email Server Error Code: InvalidSender